voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ![Customer experience in Voucherify case 3](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_3.png "Customer experience in Voucherify case 3")

-Step 1: The customer visits your store and adds products to the cart but does not go to checkout for a while.
+**Step 1**: The customer visits your store and adds products to the cart but does not go to checkout for a while.

->During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>When the customer is shopping and adding products to or removing them from the cart, there is no need to send API requests to Voucherify.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

-Step 2: Publications - The publication is triggered to give a customer the coupon code to encourage them to finish the purchase.
+**Step 2**: Publications – The publication is triggered to give a customer the coupon code to encourage them to finish the purchase.

 >This step is triggered on demand.

-Step 3: The customer uses the discount code that they have just received.
+**Step 3**: The customer uses the discount code that they have just received.

-Step 4: Validations - a validation request is sent to Voucherify to check whether the code is applicable and appropriate results are returned.
+**Step 4**: Validations – a validation request is sent to Voucherify to check whether the code is applicable and appropriate results are returned.

-Step 5: Exposing the effect of the coupon code to the customer.
+**Step 5**: Exposing the effect of the coupon code to the customer.
 Expecting the customer to pay for the order.

-Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupon.
+**Step 6**: Redemptions – when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupon.

->The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
+>The validation and redemption requests can validate and redeem a combination of different discount types and redeemables.
 With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Rewarding customers with points for purchases.